 IMPORTANT NOTICE TO ALL PATIENTS

-Please be aware, that, as per government guidelines /recommendations, we are ONLY providing treatments for patients with acute conditions/emergencies, for example, and mainly: toothache or pain.
-Routine dental treatments will not be provided at this point in time, this, for example, include cementing crown, cosmetic work, routine fillings, clean teeth etc
+Please be aware that, as per government guidelines /recommendations, we are ONLY providing treatments for patients with acute conditions/emergencies, for example, and mainly: toothache or pain.
+Routine dental treatments will not be provided at this point in time, this, for example, includes cementing crown, cosmetic work, routine fillings, clean teeth etc.

 Thank you for your understanding and cooperation in these unprecedented difficult times.

 - We offer a unique 24 Hours / 7 Days aftercare cover for all our patients;

 - No registration is required for new patients.